-- all relevant whole-of-life costs and benefits; benefits. - the technical merits of the goods or services being offered in terms of compliance with specifications, contractual terms and conditions and any relevant methods of assuring quality; quality. - financial viability and capacity to supply without risk of default (competency of the prospective suppliers in terms of managerial and technical capabilities and compliance history); and - a strong element of competition in the allocation of orders or the awarding of contracts.
-This is achieved by obtaining a sufficient number of enough competitive quotations wherever practicable.
+- all relevant whole-of-life costs and benefits. - the technical merits of the goods or services being offered in terms of compliance with specifications, contractual terms and conditions and any relevant methods of assuring quality. - financial viability and capacity to supply without risk of default (competency of the prospective suppliers in terms of managerial and technical capabilities and compliance history); and - a strong element of competition in the allocation of orders or the awarding of contracts.
+This is achieved by obtaining enough competitive quotations wherever practicable.

 Where a higher priced conforming offer is recommended, a clear and demonstrable benefits over and above the lowest total priced, conforming offer must be recorded and presented to the Authorising Officer or Council as required.
-Chief Executive Officer or Council as required.

-2. 8Sustainable Procurement
+8. Sustainable Procurement